How to Makeover Tall Candlestick Lamps

 I think this foyer looks best at night because of that lighting effect.

 But I was ready to brighten the space and decided to spray paint the outside of the shades a glossy white.

-After spray painting the shades white – the candlestick shaft section on the lamp looked too yellowish orange.
-I needed to change it somehow but didn’t want to paint it.
-Scrapbook paper to the rescue.
-You can see the difference it makes in the photo below.
+After spray painting the shades white – the candlestick shaft section on the lamp looked too yellowish-orange.

-and wrapped it around the base – the glued edge is overlapped on the paper so it will not damage the lamp if I decide to remove it some day.
+3. Then wrap it around the base – the glued edge is overlapped on the paper so it will not damage the lamp if you decide to remove it some day.